ROSE BERN, M.A.

 Email: rbern@ucdavis.edu

-Rose is a fourth year Ph.D. candidate in the Attraction and Relationships Lab.
+Rose is a fifth-year Ph.D. candidate in the Attraction and Relationships Lab.
 She graduated from the NYU Gallatin Individualized Studies program in 2018, where she broadly studied the intersection of love and human sexuality.

-She mostly spends her free time inhaling dangerous amounts of bread and cheese (see photo) and subsequently cozying up with her electric blanket and a good show (probably something by Michael Schur).
+Rose spends her finite free time inhaling dangerous amounts of bread and cheese and subsequently cozying up with her electric blanket and a good show (probably something by Michael Schur).
 She also loves tiny, furry creatures and will soon adopt a hamster named Abrahamster Maslow.